petrbroz/vscode-forge-tools/README.md

 - click on the APS icon in the sidebar and start browsing

 > When debugging a webview inside vscode, use the `Developer: Open Webview Developer Tools` and the `Developer: Reload Window` commands.

+## Troubleshooting

+### Cannot Preview Re-translated Designs

+VSCode seems to be caching different HTTP requests made by the viewer, and when you try and preview a design that's been re-translated, the viewer may get a cached manifest JSON that's outdated.
+Unfortunately the only solution I've found for this is to clear any VSCode cache: https://theblogreaders.com/visual-studio-code-tip-cleanup-cache-folder-better-performance.